ACCarnall/bagpipes/docs/index.rst

 All of the code's Python dependencies will be automatically installed.
 The only non-Python dependency is the MultiNest nested sampling algorithm (used only for fitting).
 To install MultiNest see point 1 of the "on your own computer" section of the `PyMultiNest installation instructions <http://johannesbuchner.github.io/pymultinest-tutorial/install.html>`_.

-In my experience, the sequence of commands necessary to install MultiNest on a mac is as follows:
+In my experience, the sequence of commands necessary to install MultiNest on a mac (with Homebrew installed) is as follows:

 .. code::